 Cane - Wakinaguri Tan Mei originally carried a break apart walking stick which would turn into a pair of tanbo.
 This original weapon was not a shepherd's hook cane but a straight stick.
 Later Taika would adapt this both the straight and shepherd's hook versions.
 He considered this a practical/modern weapon as it is something you could take with you everywhere.

-Chizi kun bo - Inchyaasa kun - Roughly 6" stick originally used for pulling nets into boats.
+Chizi kun bo - Inchyaasa kun - Roughly 6" stick originally used by fishermen for pulling nets into boats.
 String slightly offset near center for attaching to middle finger.

 Eiku - also Eku - Boat oar